Navigate through Enigmatic Labyrinth A Survey of Chain of Thought Reasoning: Advances, Frontiers and Future: Advanced Methods

-The most primitive chain-of-thought is a chain structure that describes intermediate reasoning steps in natural language.
-In this section, we introduce structural variants that modify the original chain structure, including chain structure variants, tree structure variants, and graph structure variants.
+The evolution of \xot{} has led to the development of multiple topological variants\footnote{We consider \xot{} with chain structure and natural language rationales as vanilla CoT (the most primitive one).}.
+In this section, we will delve into topological variants of \xot{}: chain structure, tree structure and graph structure.

-\paragraph{Chain Structure} PAL~\citep{PAL:GapLuYu} and PoT~\citep{PoT:WenhuChen} introduce programming languages to describe the reasoning process, thereby converting the reasoning problem into the implementation of an executable program to obtain the final answer.
-Since the program execution is deterministic and performs arithmetic computations accurately, this approach shows excellent performance in mathematical reasoning.
-Besides, symbol sequence is another type of thought representation.
-Chain-of-Symbol~\citep{CoS:HanxuHu} represents the complex environments with condensed symbolic chain representations during planning, which reduces the complexity of the simulation environment.
-Chain structure variants are shown in Figure~\ref{figure:structure_variants}(c,d) Algorithm of Thought~\citep{AoT:BilgehanSel} injects algorithmic capabilities into the model, making the model's reasoning more logical by adding examples based on algorithms.
-Its absence of the huge search space of tree search~\citep{ToT:JieyiLong,ToT:ShunyuYao} saves computational resources and achieves excellent performance.

-\paragraph{Tree Structure} The original chain structure inherently limits the scope of exploration.
-Through the incorporation of tree structures and tree search algorithms, models gain the capability to efficiently explore and backtrack during the reasoning process~\citep{ToT:JieyiLong,ToT:ShunyuYao}, as shown in Figure~\ref{figure:structure_variants}(e).
-Combined with self-assessment of intermediate thoughts, models can achieve global optimum solutions.
-However, the current tree-of-thought has considerable limitations on task selection and requires specific prompt designing for each task, which hinders its widespread application.
-SoT~\citep{SoT:XuefeiNing} is another variant of the tree structure, which decomposes a problem into subproblems that can be processed in parallel and solved at the same time to speed up reasoning.
-However, its utility is restricted to parallel decomposable problems and is not suited for complex reasoning tasks.

-\paragraph{Graph Structure} Compared to trees, graphs introduce loops and rings, which bring more complex topological relationships and allow for modeling more complex reasoning, as shown in Figure~\ref{figure:structure_variants}(f).
-GoT~\citep{GoTtext1:MaciejBesta,GoTtext2:BinLei} regards intermediate thought as nodes within a graph, combining exploration and backtracking operations, and additionally introduces aggregation and refinement operations compared to tree-of-thought.
-The additional operations, aggregation and refinement elicit better reasoning in complex tasks.
-Nevertheless, it faces the same dilemmas as the tree-of-thought, i.e., task limitations and poor generalizability.
-Besides, it has increased reasoning costs.

-As models transition from linear chains to hierarchical trees and intricate graphs, the interplay of thoughts becomes progressively more complex, thereby gradually enhancing the capacity to address intricate problems.
-However, as the complexity of the topology increases, associated methods impose more constraints on task selection, leading to a significant reduction in their generalizability and making their application difficult.
-Extending complex topology structure-based methods to general domains is a major challenge for future research.